metonym/svelte-typeahead/README.md

 Use the `filter` to filter Items out and `disable` to disable them in the result set.

-Excample for disabling and filtering items by their Title lenght:
+Example for disabling and filtering items by their Title lenght:

 <!-- prettier-ignore-start -->
 ```svelte